At-Home Dental Care and Disease Prevention

-Help your kids develop the skills they need to keep their teeth healthy now and for many years to come.
+Keep up on the the skills needed to keep your teeth healthy now and for many years to come.

-- Protect your kid’s teeth from cavities.
+Protect your teeth from cavities.
 Always brush with fluoride toothpaste.

-- Don’t brush off the dentist!
+Don’t brush off the dentist!
 Once babies get their first tooth, it’s time to schedule a dental visit.
-From there, schedule a dental visit every 6 months for your kids.
+From there, schedule a dental visit based on your risk for developing oral disease.

 Have Medicaid, Green Mountain Care or Dr. Dynasaur?

 Adults are eligible for up to $1,500 a year in dental services.
 Learn More >>

 Pregnant people, just like children, have no dollar cap for dental services.
 Learn More >>